The Lafforgue variety and irreducibility of induced representations: Introduction

 \subsection{Outline}

+Section 2 is of expository nature and is only important for the applications.
+The reader interested only in the main theorem can skip it freely.
+We recall various versions of Hecke algebras, both to amend possible confusion stemming from the existence of multiple algebras going by that name in the literature and to make our treatment more self-contained.

-In Section 1, we recall some basic concepts related to $p$-adic reductive groups, and show that our Theorem \ref{main} implies Corollary \ref{laf}, which was stated by Lafforgue \cite{laf16}.
-We then proceed to carry out the proof of Theorem \ref{main}.
-In doing so, we define a non-commutative version of the classical Hilbert-Chow morphism, that may be of independent interest.
-We then show that the Lafforgue variety is independent of the choice of $A$.
+Section 3 is the main technical heart of the paper.
+We define our non-commutative generalizations of the Hilbert scheme and the Hilbert-Chow morphism.
+We use a trace map and carry out the proof of Theorem \ref{main} in the characteristic zero case.
+Then, we use the determinant map to treat the positive characteristic case.
+We also show the Lafforgue variety construction is independent of the auxiliary choice of a central subalgebra $A\subseteq Z(R)$.

+In Section 4, assuming the algebra $R$ is Cohen-Macaulay and $k$ is characteristic $0$, we construct the Jacobson stratification with the purpose of studying explicitly the structure of the Lafforgue variety.
-In Section 2, we construct the Jacobson stratification.
-We define generalized discriminants and study the case of a Hecke algebra to prove Theorem \ref{ind}.

-In Section 3 we prove properties of discriminants to make them more amenable to calculation.
-Said properties include a generalization of the classical behavior of the discriminant in a tower of extensions of number rings to general commutative algebras, which doesn't seem to appear in the literature for our case.
-In particular, if $N_{B/A}$ is the \textit{norm function} (Definition \ref{norm}), using the generalized Riemann-Hurwitz formula, we show the following.
+In Section 5, we define generalized discriminants and study the case of Hecke algebras to prove Theorem \ref{ind}.
+We prove properties of discriminants to make them more amenable to calculation, including a generalization of the classical behavior of the discriminant in a tower of extensions of number rings to general commutative algebras, which doesn't seem to appear in the literature for our case, using the generalized Riemann-Hurwitz formula.
+In particular, we show the following.